kURL: How can I generate a support bundle when my Kubernetes cluster is down

 Follow these steps to use host collectors and analyzers to troubleshoot a Kubernetes cluster that is down:

-1. Install the support bundle binary on a host in the cluster you need to debug
+1. If you do not have kubectl support-bundle plugin, install the support bundle binary on a host in the cluster you need to debug

 curl -L https://github.com/replicatedhq/troubleshoot/releases/latest/download/support-bundle_linux_amd64.tar.gz | tar xzvf -